What is IIoT? Definition and Benefits of Industrial Internet of Things

 MES systems can connect to almost any solution in the cloud, including any Industrial IoT.
 IIoT platforms typically enter the MES conversation when:

 An IIoT platform can make data more readily available through connection to sensors, machines, other business systems (such as an ERP application), and employee records.
-This together provides a more complete real-time picture of your manufacturing performance.
-And since MES systems can be considered a critical system, incorporating an Industrial IoT platform means engineers are able to analyze processes and solve problems as they come up without disrupting the manufacturing chain.
+Together, this provides a complete real-time picture of your manufacturing performance.
+And since MESs can be considered critical systems, incorporating an Industrial IoT platform means engineers can analyze processes and solve problems as they come up without disrupting the manufacturing chain.